ib-ganz/eloquify/README.md

 await Post.whereRaw('created_at < 2021-01-01').delete() // deletes one or many rows
 // or
 const post = await Post.find(1)
-await post.delete() // deletes only one rows
+await post.delete() // deletes only one row

 // the following is wrong ❌ :
 const posts = await Post.where({ member_id: 10 }).get()